makariosc/UR_Tankscrub/README.md

 The above joint limits are important because they prevent the trajectory planner from freaking out when planning with the original [-2pi, 2pi] joint limits of a UR robot.

 (When editing `joint_limits.yaml`, be sure to keep spacing correct-- and with spaces, not tabs.
 YAML is finnicky like that.)

+Finally, clone this repo into your catkin workspace's `src` folder and build with `catkin build`.

 ## URSim Setup